Egg Donor Screening Process

 Egg Donor Screening: What to Expect

 If your prequalification form is approved, we will reach out to you to schedule a video consultation with one of our admissions specialists.
 The specialist will talk with you about what we need from you to create your egg donor profile, what is involved when being an egg donor, and what will be expected of you during the process.
-You will complete genetic testing and a simple blood test to check your fertility levels prior to your profile being made available to intended parents.
+You will complete a simple blood test to check your fertility levels prior to your profile being made available to intended parents.

 Once your egg donor profile is complete, it will be made available on our egg donor database for intended parents to review.
 You may be selected the same day, it may take weeks, or it may take months.
 After you have been selected by intended parents you will complete psychological and medical screening and complete a legal consultation.
 You will also be assigned a case specialist who will guide you throughout your egg donation cycle.